 Results the subset of elements from operand which are not of type t.

+sequenceOf(T) flatten (sequenceOf(collectionOf(T))

+Returns the (deep) flatten sequence of operand, i.e., all (recursively) contained nested collections are turned into individual elements and the unified sequence (including duplicates) is returned.

 Boolean = (sequenceOf(T) s)

-Assigns the value s to the operand and returns true12.
+Assigns the value s to the operand and returns true14.